Karumi/iOSBasicTraining/README.md

 		* Using Alamofire implement your own Marvel API Client and replace the old one with this one.
 		* Write some integration tests using HTTP stubbing with [Nocilla][nocilla]
 		* Add persistence to the application.
+		* Replace the usage of completion handlers with promisses or observables.

 License
 -------